-- A 45-day lead time will be provided to Approved Vendors and Designees in order to prepare for and implement general changes to the IPA's marketing guidelines released in August 2020 and thereafter in accordance with the Revised Plan.
+- A 45 calendar day lead time will be provided to Approved Vendors and Designees in order to prepare for and implement general changes to the IPA's marketing guidelines.
+Updated Distributed Generation Marketing Guidelines were released on September 16, 2020, and updated Community Solar Marketing Guidelines on November 18, 2020.
+This provision will also apply to any future updated to guidelines.
 Unless otherwise specified, the lead time granted will not prohibit Approved Vendors and Designees from taking earlier steps towards compliance.
-In situations where the IPA determines that emergency adoption of a new or modified consumer protection is necessary, no lead time will apply; however, the Agency commits to enforce any such requirements with an eye toward the practical challenges inherent in immediate implementation. - In the event that the Program Administrator identifies that it believes an Approved Vendor, Designee, or other party is not, or was not, in compliance with Program requirements, the Program Administrator will notify the Approved Vendor through an e-mail that: - Outlines the problematic behavior; - Explains how the behavior is non-compliant with program requirements; and - Requests more information about the issue. - No disciplinary determination (such as the suspension or revocation of the ability to participate as or on behalf of an Approved Vendor) will be made by the Agency's Program Administrator without the allegedly offending party having the opportunity to offer a written or oral explanation of the problematic behavior for review and analysis by the Program Administrator; - All disciplinary determinations made by the Program Administrator will be communicated through a written explanation of the determination featuring at least the following: - A brief explanation of the infractions for which the Approved Vendor and/or Designee is being suspended; - A timeline of communications between the offending entity and the Program Administrator; - Specific reference to the specific Program requirement(s)/guideline(s) the offending entity violated; - An explanation of any suspension, including what specific conduct is no longer permitted in connection with the Program through the length of the suspension; - An explanation of the process to appeal a disciplinary determination to the Agency and the deadline for submission applicable to any appeal. - The IPA will endeavor to address any appeals of disciplinary determinations within two weeks of receiving an appeal (although the need to receive additional documents or information may lengthen that timeline). - Any appeal determination made by the IPA will include, at minimum, a clear statement of the Agency's decision, the consequences of that decision, and a supporting explanation as to why that decision was made.
+In situations where the IPA determines that emergency adoption of a new or modified consumer protection is necessary, no lead time will apply; however, the Agency commits to enforce any such requirements with an eye toward the practical challenges inherent in immediate implementation. - In the event that the Program Administrator identifies that it believes an Approved Vendor, Designee, or other party is not, or was not, in compliance with Program requirements, the Program Administrator will notify the Approved Vendor through an e-mail that: - Outlines the problematic behavior; - o Explains how the behavior is non-compliant with program requirements; and - Requests more information about the issue. - No disciplinary determination (such as the suspension or revocation of the ability to participate as or on behalf of an Approved Vendor) will be made by the Agency's Program Administrator without the allegedly offending party having the opportunity to offer a written or oral explanation of the problematic behavior for review and analysis by the Program Administrator; - All disciplinary determinations made by the Program Administrator will be communicated through a written explanation of the determination featuring at least the following: - A brief explanation of the infractions for which the Approved Vendor and/or Designee is being suspended; - A timeline of communications between the offending entity and the Program Administrator; - Specific reference to the specific Program requirement(s)/guideline(s) the offending entity violated; - An explanation of any suspension, including what specific conduct is no longer permitted in connection with the Program through the length of the suspension; - An explanation of the process to appeal a disciplinary determination to the Agency and the deadline for submission applicable to any appeal. - The IPA will endeavor to address any appeals of disciplinary determinations within two weeks of receiving an appeal (although the need to receive additional documents or information may lengthen that timeline).

+Any appeal determination made by the IPA will include, at minimum, a clear statement of the Agency's decision, the consequences of that decision, and a supporting explanation as to why that decision was made.